Applied AI Live

 1 Week Before

-- Reconfirm with photographer and videographer
+- Reconfirm with photographer and videographer.
+Rebook the same videographer when possible (see Videographer Consistency).

 - Pick up name tags if not delivered